duanwilliam/docusaurus-remark-plugin-codetabs/README.md

 ### `customLabels`

 Custom default labels can be defined here.
 See `src/languages.js` for the list of the defaults for this plugin.

-### `fileBasePath`

-Other files' contents can be sourced for these code tabs.
-Searching for those files will begin from `fileBasePath`.

 ## Syntax